TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Conclusion

 \section{Conclusion}

-We have developed the first realistic on-device training framework, \sysname, solving practical challenges in terms of data, memory, and compute constraints for extreme edge devices. \sysname\ meta-learns in a few-shot fashion during the offline learning stage and dynamically selects important layers and channels to update during deployment.
-As a result, \sysname\ outperforms all existing on-device training approaches by a large margin enabling, for the first time, fully on-device training on unseen tasks at the extreme edge.
+We have developed the first realistic on-device training framework, \sysname, solving practical challenges in terms of data, memory, and compute constraints for edge devices. \sysname\ meta-learns in a few-shot fashion during the offline learning stage and dynamically selects important layers and channels to update during deployment.
+As a result, \sysname\ outperforms all existing on-device training approaches by a large margin enabling fully on-device training on unseen tasks at the data-scarce edge.
 It allows applications to generalise to cross-domain tasks using only a few samples and adapt to the dynamics of the user devices and context.

+\textbf{Limitations and Future Directions.} Our evaluation is currently limited to CNN-based architectures on vision tasks.
+As future work, we aim to extend \sysname\ to different architectures (\textit{e.g.}~Transformers, RNNs) and applications (\textit{e.g.}~segmentation, audio/biological data), or \ydk{mobile-grade large language models on the edge}.